zizzfizzix/wp-post-upsert-webhooks/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/wp-post-upsert-webhooks` directory, or install the plugin through the WordPress plugins screen
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to Settings > WP Post Upsert Webhooks to configure your webhook endpoints
+3. Go to Settings > Post Webhooks to configure your webhook endpoints
 4. For each webhook, configure:
    * Endpoint URL
    * HTTP method (POST/GET)
    * Post types to monitor
    * Post statuses to track
    * Bearer token (if required)
-   * Retry settings
+   * Retry settings (constant or exponential backoff)
    * Idempotency fields
+   * Duplicate suppression settings
+5. Each webhook configuration is automatically assigned a unique ID for tracking
+6. Use the Logs section to monitor webhook executions and troubleshoot any issues
+7. Configure retry settings based on your needs:
+   * Choose between constant delay or exponential backoff
+   * Set appropriate delay values and retry limits
+   * Add jitter for exponential backoff to prevent concurrent retries

 == Frequently Asked Questions ==